 KS PME takes a different approach to compare a fund’ performance to that of an index.
 In effect, the fund’s individual calls and distributions are revalued to their future value at the time of the evaluation.
 The nice thing about this is that the fund’s residual value stays the same, as it is already expressed in the future value.
 These values are then totaled to provide a future value for all of the calls, and a future value for all of the distributions plus the residual value.
 These figures are used to calculate the KS PME metric.

 One issue with the KS PME is that it does not take into account the timing of the cash flows.
-For this reason, other PME metrics are often used in private equity.
+However, it does provide a multiple of outperformance, which is helpful.

 Cambridge Associates developed the mPME to address some of the issues of the LN PME method.
 In the mPME method, fund distributions and the interim fund net asset values are scaled proportionately to the changing value of the fund’s net asset values.
 In this manner, a mPME IRR can be calculated.
 As before, if the fund’s IRR exceeds the mPME, the fund has outperformed the index.
 If the mPME IRR exceeds the fund’s IRR, the fund has under-performed compared the index.
 But as before, due to the changes to distributions and the net asset values, the mPME approach is also heuristic in nature.